 MIGLIOZZI: One of the things that I tell parents of children who are blind is the fact that we have to be very frank, that we have to be very direct, because they're not going to pick up that information incidentally.
 And that's some of the stuff we talked about already—just explaining about the body parts, explaining how they work, explaining what they look like, explaining where they are exactly so that they understand the opposite sex and how it works.
 So we have to be more explicit early on, and so it's good when parents can use proper language and use the correct names and give examples when they can.

 MOTHER: Take a good look at yourself in the mirror.
 What do you see?

 NARRATOR: A young boy who is blind sits in his mother's lap as she reads him a children's book about our bodies.

 MIGLIOZZI: I think the first thing we need to do, I would go back to the point about what parts of the body are always covered and really start with that.
-And explain... first of all, explain to our students, you know, that there's a reason why these parts are always covered, and what those organs are, and give them proper names so they understand what they are, so they understand that, you know... so that they understand the penis and the vagina are, you know, normal parts of the body just like the hands, the elbow, or the nose are parts of the body.
+And first of all, explain to our students that there's a reason why these parts are always covered, and what those organs are, and give them proper names so they understand what they are, so that they understand that the penis and the vagina are normal parts of the body just like the hands, the elbow, or the nose are parts of the body.

-I mean, give them the actual names, so then we can talk about the fact about why they're covered, how they work.
+Give them the actual names, so then we can talk about the fact about why they're covered, and how they work.
 Again, if you're talking about young children, you're going to be very simple about that.
 But as you go along, now you've established a language and then you can talk about it.
 And then when they start hearing slang expressions, you can start introducing them.

-You know, one of the things I like to say is that it's very important to teach the student who's blind the same language that everybody else is using, because knowledge is power, and knowledge about one's body means that you have control over one's body.
-And so we want them to know that, you know, this is what people are talking about.
+One of the things I like to say is that it's very important to teach the student who's blind the same language that everybody else is using, because knowledge is power, and knowledge about one's body means that you have control over one's body.
+And so we want them to know that this is what people are talking about.